The Train at Wood's Crossing

 At about eight thirty that evening he was pushed up and over the north wall of the jail yard, then through a private home and out a wine cellar.
 At Union Station he boarded a westbound freight belonging to the Chesapeake & Ohio, which left at nine and was off, the paper wrote, "before the people knew anything about it."
 The crowd remained until past eleven, "and it became necessary to take some of them through the jail to satisfy them that the negro was really taken away."

 Although the county sheriff, Watts took responsibility for the custody of prisoners even in independent Charlottesville.
-Miss Hotopp, meanwhile, was Watts's cousin, which must have only increased the pressure he felt that night.
+Miss Hotopp, meanwhile, according to at least one source, was Watts's cousin, which must have only increased the pressure he felt that night.

 Another incident in Roanoke, this one five years earlier, in 1893, provides a sense of what was at stake for Sheriff Watts and Chief Farish.
 An African American man, Thomas Smith, had been arrested and charged with assaulting a white woman, at which point the city's mayor, Henry S. Trout, ordered the entire police force and members of the local militia to protect the jail.
 A mob was formed and initially rebuffed.
 During the second attack on the jail, however, authorities opened fire, killing eight and injuring a few dozen others, including the mayor, who was shot in the foot.